Waterproofing a West Country Vision

 Cost and weight savings achieved

-By eliminating plywood from the wall assembly, costs were reduced by a significant percentage; use of KERDI-BOARD vs the original plywood solution proposed saved 11.7kg of weight per sq.m and produced a cost saving in excess of £16.00 per sq.m (totalling over £8000 across a total area of more than 500sq.m).
+By eliminating plywood from the wall assembly, costs were reduced by a significant percentage; use of KERDI-BOARD vs the original plywood solution proposed saved 11.7kg of weight per sq.m and produced a cost saving in excess of £16.00 per sq.m (totalling over £8000 across a total area of just over 500sq.m).
 It also offered a reduced installation time and negated the need for a separate tanking layer.
 The solution is also now a standard specification across Devon Stone’s bathroom and wetroom projects.

 In the case of Lympstone Manor, KERDI-BOARD aided the creation of bathrooms that will support and protect an exquisite and highly personal accomplishment.